wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

 ### Industrialize deployment
 We use ansible to deploy this quickly.
 Fortunately we already have an nginx service running.
-First of all, let's create the ansible project
+First of all, let's create the ansible project.
 ```
 ansible-galaxy init ansible-role-hackapong
 cd ansible-role-hackapong